jebyrnes/BIOL-653-Byrnes-Jarrett/README.md

 Sometimes I even ~~use vi~~ hit myself in the head.

 OK, that's not true.
-I think my [https://www.nceas.ucsb.edu/scicomp/staff/regetz](former vi teacher) would be sad to hear me say that.
+I think my [former vi teacher](https://www.nceas.ucsb.edu/scicomp/staff/regetz) would be sad to hear me say that.

 It *is* more efficient than nano if you know what you are doing.
 Perhaps I should releard it.